HR Generalist Resume Example

 This format puts your most recent experience first, making it easy for hiring managers to spot relevant skills and achievements.
 Over 90% of recruiters say they prefer this layout.

 If you’re changing careers or have gaps, you might consider a combination format.
 This lets you highlight skills up top, then show your work history.
-Both formats work well with Applicant Tracking Systems.
+Both formats work well with Applicant Tracking Systems, and pairing your resume with a cover letter can further boost your application.

 Keep your resume clean and easy to read.
 Use bold headings, bullet points, and enough white space.
-I find that a one-page resume works best for most HR generalist roles.
+I find that a one-page resume works best for most HR generalist roles, especially when paired with a concise cover letter.

 Stick with a simple font-Calibri or Arial in 10-12pt size.
 Recruiters look at each resume for just 7 seconds on average, so clarity really matters.